ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

 - LQI (Link Quality Indicator) - quality of data packets received
 - RSS (Recieved Signal Strength) - quality of signal strength

+## SDR
+- stands for software defined radio
+- usually analog/digital is handled by DSPs/FPGAs/ASICs, here we have general purpose CPUs able to do these tasks

 ## IOT
 - Matter - is a new standard to rule all IoT for communication but still a big WIP (sept 2021)
     - https://buildwithmatter.com/